jakbrtz/Literally-You/README.md

 Discord Bot that repeats what you say, but differently.

-Designate a channel in your server.
-Each new message gets replaced with what you literally just said.
-Except with a change.
+Designate a channel in your server; each new message gets replaced with what you literally just said, except with a change.

 ## Setup